 Supporting research and learning in the Women Leading and Influencing program

-The Institute is partnering with Cardno Emerging Markets (now part of DT Global) in 2022-2024 to oversee all research, learning and knowledge dissemination activities in the DFAT-funded Women Learning and Influencing (WLI) program.
+The Centre is partnering with Cardno Emerging Markets (now part of DT Global) in 2022-2024 to oversee all research, learning and knowledge dissemination activities in the DFAT-funded Women Learning and Influencing (WLI) program.
 WLI is a four-year $8m program which offers a range of developmental leadership offerings to Pacific scholars studying at Australian universities and institutions.
-The Institute is responsible for overseeing the development, implementation and ongoing refinement of the WLI Monitoring, Evaluation, Research, Learning and Adaptation Framework.
+The Centre is responsible for overseeing the development, implementation and ongoing refinement of the WLI Monitoring, Evaluation, Research, Learning and Adaptation Framework.
 The framework includes a rolling research agenda to support program delivery and contribute to the body of knowledge on women's leadership in the Pacific.
-The work is being led by Institute Senior Research Fellow Elisabeth Jackson with support from other Institute staff on an as needed basis.
+The work is being led by Centre Senior Research Fellow Elisabeth Jackson with support from Centre Director Chris Roche and Research Fellow Alex Gyles.

 Researching women's leadership during COVID-19

-The Institute is partnering with Cardno Emerging Markets (now part of DT Global) in 2022 to undertake case studies which explore the extent to which the COVID-19 Leadership Fund has enabled women leading the projects to exercise developmental leadership, including the mechanism through which women have been able to exercise leadership, the barriers and enablers and how the fund has contributed to this.
+The Centre partnered with Cardno Emerging Markets (now part of DT Global) in 2022 to undertake case studies which explored the extent to which the COVID-19 Leadership Fund had enabled women leading the projects to exercise developmental leadership, including the mechanism through which women have been able to exercise leadership, the barriers and enablers and how the fund has contributed to this.
 The COVID-19 Leadership Fund is part of the DFAT-funded Women's Leadership Initiative, an Australian Government initiative promoting women's leadership and building a future generation of women leaders from the Pacific region.
 The fund supported WLI participants and alumni to contribute to COVID-19 responses in their respective countries through supporting small-scale initiatives addressing health, agriculture and food security, education and community safety and security across six Pacific countries.
-The work is being led by Institute Senior Research Fellow Elisabeth Jackson with support from Research Fellow Aidan Craney and former partnerships manager Yeshe Smith, together with local researchers from Samoa, Fiji and PNG.
-The key findings from the case studies have been captured in a report Supporting Women's Leadership during COVID-19: Women Leading and Influencing in the Pacific which was published in November 2022.
+The work was led by Centre Senior Research Fellow Elisabeth Jackson with support from Research Fellow Aidan Craney and former partnerships manager Yeshe Smith, together with local researchers from Samoa, Fiji and PNG.
+The key findings from the case studies were captured in a report Supporting Women's Leadership during COVID-19: Women Leading and Influencing in the Pacific which was published in November 2022.

 Undertaking a political economy analysis of Large Ocean States for The Asia Foundation

-The Institute is partnering with The Asia Foundation (TAF) in 2021-2022 to undertake a political economy analysis of three Pacific large ocean states - Nauru, Tuvalu and Kiribati - and to produce three country and one synthesis reports.
+The Centre is partnering with The Asia Foundation (TAF) in 2021-2023 to undertake a political economy analysis of three Pacific large ocean states - Nauru, Tuvalu and Kiribati - and to produce three country and one synthesis reports.
 The analysis will provide a deeper understanding of the complex political, social and economic dynamics of three countries from different perspectives and how these effect their respective development trajectories.
-The work is being led by Institute Senior Research Fellow Lisa Denney with support from Research Fellow Aidan Craney and in collaboration with local researchers.
+The work is being led by Centre Senior Research Fellow Lisa Denney with support from Research Fellow Aidan Craney and in collaboration with local researchers.

 Researching Youth Leadership and Civic Engagement in the Pacific with an ARC Discovery Grant